Skip Breadcrumb Links

 If you are in crisis, go to your nearest emergency room or call 911 for an ambulance.

 For More Information

 - Can crisis counselling help me with trauma? - This type of counselling provides you with emotional and psychological support to ensure that you remain safe during a crisis.
 From Settlement.Org

 - What is a Psychologist? - Explains what psychologists do, where they work and what training is required to become a psychologist.
 From the Canadian Psychological Association.

-- Where can I get mental health help? - Where to find youth-friendly mental health services.
-It is from NewYouth.ca, a website for young newcomers to Ontario.
+- Mental Health for Newcomer Youth - You can find youth mental health information and referrals from NewYouth.ca, a website for young newcomers to Ontario.

-- Children's Mental Health Centres - This portal can help you find the nearest treatment centre for children's mental health problems.
+- Children’s Mental Health Ontario (CMHO) - This portal can help you find the nearest treatment centre for children's mental health problems.
 From Children's Mental Health Ontario.